 Q: How did you first meet Lorcan?

 A: Lorcan and I met in San Luis Obispo at a house party.
 He was visiting one weekend for his friend’s 21st birthday.
 I went to college in San Luis Obispo and went to the birthday party because it was for one of my roommate’s friends from class.
-Everyone was hanging out in the garage and I found a sharpie that people where using to write their name on their cup.
+Everyone was hanging out in the garage and I found a Sharpie that people were using to write their name on their cup.
 My friends and I all drew hearts on our wrists because we thought it would make for a cute photograph.
-Lorcan asked what we were doing and we starting talking.
+Lorcan asked what we were doing and we started talking.
 After talking for a while he asked me to draw something on his wrist; I wrote “I <3 U”.
 We continued to hang out for the rest of the night and learned more about each other.
 We realized our families lived really close together and exchanged phone numbers.

 Q: Upon first meeting Lorcan, what were your first thoughts?